HyperX Cloud II Gaming Headset (KHX-HSCP-RD) Review

 The Bottom Line

-The HyperX Cloud II (KHX-HSCP-RD) Check on Amazon at Amazon is a comfortable, functional, excellent-sounding gaming headset that comes with an optional sound card.
+The HyperX Cloud II (KHX-HSCP-RD) is a comfortable, functional, excellent-sounding gaming headset that comes with an optional sound card.
 It packs a host of other accessories including a pair of earpads and a nylon carry bag, and will work with all computers, mobile devices and game systems out of the box (via a 3.5m jack).
 Kingston claims that it offers virtual 7.1-channel surround, which remains illusional, just with most headphones; you can simply have real surround blasting that close into your ears, backed by two drivers.

 If you only need a sweet audio experience alone, you don’t really need a mic at all, and this headset gives you an optional to pop it off.
 Plus, it has plastic cover to cover the 3.5mm input while you’re at it.
 For anyone in the market for an inexpensive headset that can be used for gaming and pretty anything else, the HyperX Cloud II is an excellent choice.
 It is our Editors’ Choice for wired gaming headsets.